binod132/user-service/README.md

 # **Assignment**
 ## **Kubernetes Lab Question**
+1. **Advanced Multi-Container Orchestration (30 Points):**
-1. **Implement a Kubernetes Deployment for Service A with a horizontal pod autoscaler (HPA) that dynamically adjusts its replica count based on CPU utilization.**
+1.1 **Implement a Kubernetes Deployment for Service A with a horizontal pod autoscaler (HPA) that dynamically adjusts its replica count based on CPU utilization.**
 ```yaml